akka/akka/akka-docs/src/main/paradox/scala/dispatchers.md

 This is the recommended way of dealing with any kind of blocking in reactive applications.

-For a similar discussion specific about Akka HTTP refer to, @extref:[Handling blocking operations in Akka HTTP](akka.http:java/http/handling-blocking-operations-in-akka-http-routes.html#solution-dedicated-dispatcher-for-blocking-operations).
+For a similar discussion specific about Akka HTTP refer to, @scala[@extref[Handling blocking operations in Akka HTTP](akka.http:scala/http/handling-blocking-operations-in-akka-http-routes.html#handling-blocking-operations-in-akka-http)]@java[@extref[Handling blocking operations in Akka HTTP](akka.http:java/http/handling-blocking-operations-in-akka-http-routes.html#handling-blocking-operations-in-akka-http)].

 ### Available solutions to blocking operations